 This expansion of STP (also known as STP Phase 2) will reduce the reporting burden for employers who need to report information about their employees to multiple government agencies.
 It also supports the administration of the social security system.

-The mandatory start date for STP Phase 2 reporting will be 1 January 2022.
+The mandatory start date for STP Phase 2 reporting was 1 January 2022.

 There is nothing you need to do right now.
 The ATO is working closely with digital service providers who will update their STP-enabled software.